zriyansh/signoz.io/blog/2022-01-10-top-9-observability-tools-2022.md

 <br></br>

 SigNoz is also very cost-efficient and provides a great value for your money.
 SigNoz cloud is the easiest way to run SigNoz.
-[Sign up](https://signoz.io/teams/) for a free account and get 30 days of free uncapped usage.
+[Sign up](https://signoz.io/teams/) for a free account and get 30 days of unlimited access to all features.

 ### Dynatrace